Beginners Guide for Chown Command in Linux

 $ sudo chown pt1 file.txt

-#Now pt1 user is the owner of this file
+#Re-checking the current owner of the file

 $ ls -l file.txt